SPHERE Study

 The study is funded by the National Institute for Health and Care Research (NIHR) Programme Grant for Applied Research (Grant code 202038).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

-We are also excited to announce that SPHERE is now registered onto the Associate PI Scheme and applications to become an Associate PI trainee can be submitted from 15 August 2024.
-Information about the scheme, including how to apply, can be found on the NIHR Associate PI Scheme webpage
+Exciting training opportunity: applications are now open to become an Associate PI trainee.
+Find out more about the scheme, including how to apply, on the NIHR Associate PI Scheme webpage

 Rationale